IBM/MLOps-CPD/README.md

 ## 1.3.
 Preparing the Notebooks

 In this section, we will first setup the custom Python environments, collect necessary credentials, upload the notebooks, and modify them.
+The pre-defined environments (henceforth called `software configuration`) do not contain all the Python packages we require.
+Therefore we will create custom software configurations prior to adding the notebooks.

 ### Python environment customisations

 Some of the notebooks require quite a few dependencies, which should not be manually installed via `pip` in each notebook every time.
-To avoid doing that, we will create custom environments.
-They are alternatively called `Software Configurations` across Watson Studio Documentation.
+To avoid doing that, we will create software configurations.

 ---
 <details>